tristanqtn/DevOps-Haven/README.md

 This [YAML](./k8s/redis-pvc.yaml) file defines a Kubernetes PersistentVolumeClaim (PVC) named `redis-pvc`.
 It specifies that the claim requires 1Gi of storage with a read-write-once access mode.
 A PVC is a request for storage that can be fulfilled by a PV.
 In this case, it is designed to bind to the previously defined `redis-pv` for storage.

 A K8S PVC is a request for storage by a user or a pod.

+We're using PV and PVC to make the data stored in the Redis pod persistent, thus if this pod has to restart or to be down for a moment, the data won't be lost because it's stored persistently in the PV mounted inside Minikube.

 ## Services